Psychopass-crypto/Movies_Booking_System/README.md

 # Features
 --Book Reservations: Users can book reservations with their preferred seat numbers.

---Waiting List: If the main queue is full, additional bookings are placed on a waiting list.
+--Waiting List: If the main queue is full, additional bookings are placed on a waiting list.--

 --Cancel Reservations: Users can cancel their reservations.
-If there's a waiting list, the first booking from the list is automatically transferred to the main queue.
+If there's a waiting list, the first booking from the list is automatically-- transferred to the main queue.
 --Seat Assignment: If the requested seat is taken, the system assigns a random available seat.
 --Display Bookings: View all current bookings in the main queue and the waiting list.